suitcss/suit/packages/components-grid/README.md

 ## Configurable variables

-* `--Grid-gutter-size`: the width of the gutter applied by the `Grid--withGutter` modifier class.
+* `--Grid-gutterSize`: the width of the gutter applied by the `Grid--withGutter` modifier class.

 ## Use